I’ve been working from home with ADHD for the last five years.

 Today’s topic was chosen by our Patreon community!
 Thank you, Patrons, for giving me the opportunity to talk about my experiences with this lovely, inclusive topic.
 Our Patreon donors guide the topics we write about.
 And they’re really good at it.
 Here are just some of the fascinating topics they’ve chosen recently…

-- Eight (Free) Time Management Systems to Try in 2020
+- 8 Free Time Management Systems To Try in the New Year

 - Your College Major May Not Prepare You for Your Job—but It Can Prepare You for Life